datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 round(1.73)
 ```

-The result is stil a float, as you can see from the tracing .0 part.
+You can tell from the .0 part that the result is still a float.
 You can also choose the number of digits after the decimal point, by passing   `round()` a second input, 1 for example.
 You separate different inputs with a comma.

 ```
 round(1.73, 1)